SomeRaven/SeniorProject/projectProposal/proposal.md

 </br></br>**Week Twelve**:
  Start to implement features in app such as list of students, maybe having the ability to sort the students into classes and or grades
 </br></br>**Week Thirteen**:
-*(Progress Checkpoint 5)* Finish up displaying data and start to research how to do QR code scanning and pulling up students linked to QR code.
+*(Progress Checkpoint 5)* Finish up displaying data (Thursday, April 3rd) and start to research how to do QR code scanning and pulling up students linked to QR code.
 </br></br>**Week Fourteen**:
  I fear this will also be quite the learning curve so another week to learn how to get QR code scanning to work.
-Start to create project completion presentation
+(Due Thursday, April 10th at the latest) Start (Monday, April 7th start ) to create project completion presentation
 </br></br>**Week Fifteen**:
 *(Project Completion Presentation)* Week to clean up everything last minute fixes and changes.
-Start Project Defense
+Start Project Defense (Due Thursday, April 24th)
 </br></br>**Week Sixteen**:
 *(Project Defense)* Computing showcase, and Project defense.
 </br></br>**Week Seventeen**:
 *(Portfolio)* Final updates to portfolio done.
+(Due Finals day)
 </br></br>**Throughout project**:
  Updating LinkedIn and GitHub to show something other than high school Kyleigh's web internship.